Leadership

 Phase 1: Preboarding (before day one)

 This is where the easy wins live, and where most teams drop the ball.
 Everything in this phase of the onboarding process should be done before the new hire walks in.
+Solid onboarding starts here, not on the first morning.

-• Send a welcome email with start time, dress code, and the first-day agenda.
+- Send a welcome email with start time, dress code, and the first-day agenda.

-• Ship or set up the laptop, monitor, and phone.
+- Ship or set up the laptop, monitor, and phone.

-• Create accounts: email, chat, payroll, and any core tools.
+- Create accounts: email, chat, payroll, and any core tools.

-• Assign a buddy and book the first-week meetings.
+- Assign a buddy and book the first-week meetings.

 A simple test for this phase: if the new hire could be productive at 9am without asking anyone for a password, you nailed it.
-Most teams fail that test, which is exactly why preboarding earns the biggest return for the least effort when onboarding new employees.
+Most teams fail that test, which is why preboarding earns the biggest return for the least effort when onboarding new employees.

 The new hire's first day on the job is about belonging, not output.
-The goal is for them to leave thinking they made the right choice about their new role.
+The goal is for the new hire's first day to end with them thinking they made the right choice about their new role.

-• Greet them in person or on a video call.
+- Greet them in person or on a video call.
 Never leave them waiting.

-• Give a workspace tour and a round of team introductions.
+- Give a workspace tour and a round of team introductions.

-• Walk through tools, logins, and where to find help.
+- Walk through tools, logins, and where to find help.

-• Cover the basics of company culture, the unwritten rules and how decisions get made.
+- Cover the basics of company culture: the unwritten rules and how decisions get made.

-• Share lunch with the team or the buddy.
+- Share lunch with the team or the buddy.

-• Close the day with a short, friendly check-in.
+- Close the day with a short, friendly check-in.

 Get the new hire's first day right and you set the tone for everything after.
 A warm welcome is how you make new hires feel they belong before any real work starts.
+A structured new employee onboarding routine helps them open with confidence.

-Phase 3: The first week
+Phase 3: The First Week

 Now you layer in real work, but in small, winnable chunks.
 A first-week win builds confidence faster than any handbook, and it is the heart of a good onboarding experience.

-• Set three clear goals for the week.
+- Set three clear goals for the week.

-• Hand over one small, shippable task by day three.
+- Hand over one small, shippable task by day three.

-• Schedule role-specific training sessions.
+- Schedule role-specific training sessions.

-• Introduce key cross-team contacts.
+- Introduce key cross-team contacts.

-• Hold an end-of-week 1:1 to answer the questions they have been saving up.
+- Hold an end-of-week 1:1 to answer the questions they have been saving up.

 If a new hire can name three people they trust and ship one real thing by Friday, your onboarding is already beating the average.